 Recommended hours

-The recommended hours are Monday through Friday 10AM to 6PM and Sunday 4PM to 9PM in person.
+The recommended hours are Monday through Friday 10AM to 6PM.
 Saturday and Sunday morning are off but we still respond to customer support and emergency requests.

 These are called recommended hours because we don’t enforce them strictly to a tee, except you must show up for our all hands meeting on Sunday and generally be present throughout the weekdays.
 Otherwise, you can choose to come into the office and leave at a time you feel reasonable.